 The National Foreign Trade Council (NFTC) is pleased to recommend ratification of the treaties and protocols under consideration by the Committee today.
-We appreciate the Chairman's actions in scheduling this hearing, and we strongly urge the Committee to reaffirm the United States' historic opposition to double taxation by giving its full support to the pending Tax Treaty Protocol agreement with Canada and the Iceland and Bulgaria Tax Treaties and Protocols.
+We appreciate the Chairman's actions in scheduling this hearing, and we strongly urge the Committee to reaffirm the United States' historic opposition to double taxation by giving its full support as soon as possible to the pending Tax Treaty Protocol agreement with France and the New Zealand and Malta Tax Treaties and Protocols.

 The NFTC, organized in 1914, is an association of some 300 U.S. business enterprises engaged in all aspects of international trade and investment.
 Our membership covers the full spectrum of industrial, commercial, financial, and service activities, and we seek to foster an environment in which U.S. companies can be dynamic and effective competitors in the international business arena.
 To achieve this goal, American businesses must be able to participate fully in business activities throughout the world through the export of goods, services, technology, and entertainment, and through direct investment in facilities abroad.
-As global competition grows ever more intense, it is vital to the health of U.S. enterprises and to their continuing ability to contribute to the U.S. economy that they be free from excessive foreign taxes or double taxation and impediments to the flow of capital that can serve as barriers to full participation in the international marketplace.
+As global competition grows ever more intense, it is vital to the health of U.S. enterprises and to their continuing ability to contribute to the U.S. economy that they are free from excessive foreign taxes or double taxation and impediments to the flow of capital that can serve as barriers to full participation in the international marketplace.
 Foreign trade is fundamental to the economic growth of U.S. companies.
 Tax treaties are a crucial component of the framework that is necessary to allow that growth and balanced competition.

-This is why the NFTC has long supported the expansion and strengthening of the U.S. tax treaty network and why we recommend ratification of the Tax Protocol with Canada, and the Tax Treaties and Protocols with Iceland and Bulgaria.
+This is why the NFTC has long supported the expansion and strengthening of the U.S. tax treaty network and why we recommend ratification of the Tax Protocol with France, and the Tax Treaties and Protocols with New Zealand and Malta.